Skip to content

 Summing up

-As with any points purchase promotion, you need to run the maths for your own intended redemption and personal circumstances to see if this will yield some good value for you.
+As with any points-purchase promotion, you need to run the maths for your intended redemption and personal circumstances to see whether it will yield good value for you.

 It will be harder to get great value out of the top-category points redemptions if buying points outright to redeem, but it’s worth keeping it in your back pocket in case you need to stay at a city hotel at a super expensive time of year.